Ilhamfp31/Quickhull-OpenGL/README.md

 # Quickhull-OpenGL
-A convex hull solver with divide and conquer approach with visualization using OpenGL.
+A convex hull solver with divide and conquer approach and visualization using OpenGL.